szepeviktor/waf4wordpress/README.md

 ### The normal plugin - wp-fail2ban.php

+Please **DO NOT use it** because it is outdated.
+Use the *must use* plugin (mu-plugin) version.

 Examines every HTTP header in a login requests and triggers fail2ban accordingly.
-This is the normal version of the plugin with configuration options aka.
-UI.
+This is the normal version of the plugin with a setting page on WordPress admin.

 It is not yet syncronized to the mu-plugin.
-Please **DO NOT** use it because it is outdated.
-Use the *must use* plugin (mu-plugin) version.

 ### WordPress fail2ban is not in WordPress.org's plugin directory